meme-lord/fontleak/README.md

 You can configure fontleak using these environment variables:

 - `BASE_URL`: Base URL where the application is accessible (e.g., http://localhost:4242)
-- `BASE_LEAK_URL`: Base URL where the leak is accessible for images.
-Default: same as BASE_URL
 - `FASTAPI_LOGGING`: Enable or disable FastAPI logging.
 Default: "true"
 - `SELECTOR`: CSS selector for target element.
 Default: "script:first-of-type"
 - `PARENT`: Parent element (body or head).
 Default: "body"
 - `ALPHABET`: Characters to include in the font.
 Default: string.printable minus whitespace
 - `TIMEOUT`: Timeout for @import url().
 Default: 10
 - `LENGTH`: Length of the payload for static leaks.
 Default: 100
-- `BROWSER`: Browser compatibility (all, chrome, firefox, safari).
-Default: "all"

 ## Static payload